hannah-y-gao/odin-recipes/README.md

 # odin-recipes
-Recipes project for the Odin Project
+This is the recipes example project for the Odin Project